isomerpages/moe-greendalesec/_parents-and-partners/Parent Support/Parent Support.md

 SHARE parenting tips and information and build your network and have a SUSTAINABLE partnership with school and involvement of parents.

 ***Our tagline: Serve with a HEART, support with LOVE and collaborate with PASSION!***

+### Positive Parenting Seminars (MSF)

+**Triple P Level 2 - Effective Parenting Approach to Raising Your Child**

+During your children’s growing up years, you may need some strategies to manage their behaviour, particularly when they reach adolescence.
+To support parents in building a healthy relationship with their child, the school is offering the _Positive Parenting Programme_ **(Triple P) Level 2 Seminar series**, endorsed by the Ministry of Social and Family Development (MSF).

+For parents and guardians of Greendale Secondary School students, we are pleased to invite you to attend the **Triple P Level 2 Seminars**, free of charge.
+The programme is designed to equip parents with knowledge and skills in managing children's behaviours during their tween and teen years.

+For more information, please refer to the Parents' Blog update here